Hipsterfil998/Marianna_head/data/README.md

 ## 4. wiki_naples_wquest.tsv (Q/A dataset)

-This file contains a set generated question for each paragraph entry of the Marianna_dataset.
+This file contains a set generated question for each paragraph entry of the cleaned wiki_naples_expanded dataset.
 Questions have been generated with Llama3.2 Instruct 3B asking the model to generate questions impersonating a curious tourist.
 Each entry contains the following headers:

 - title
 - content